FRRouting/frr/doc/user/ospfd.rst

-              Do not speak OSPF interface on the given interface, but do advertise the interface as a stub link in the router-@acronym{LSA,Link State Advertisement} for this router.
+              Do not speak OSPF interface on the given interface, but do advertise the interface as a stub link in the router-:abbr:`LSA (Link State Advertisement)` for this router.
 This allows one to advertise addresses on such connected interfaces without having to originate AS-External/Type-5 LSAs (which have global flooding scope) - as would occur if connected addresses were redistributed into